Close

 A Nephrologist (also known as a Kidney Doctor) must become board certified in Internal Medicine by completing seven or more years of medical school and postgraduate training.
 Then, for an additional two years or more they study a broad range of kidney disorders and their effect on other body organs.
 Nephrologists diagnose and treat kidney diseases, including both the conditions these diseases can produce, such as hypertension, as well as diseases that can cause kidney failure, such as diabetes mellitus and polycystic kidney disease.

-Your Nephrologist at the Northeast Georgia Diagnostic Clinic can administer both your kidney tests and kidney treatment.
+Your Nephrologist at the Northside Hospital Diagnostic Clinic can administer both your kidney tests and kidney treatment.

 Our team of experts is proud to have been named the best Nephrology Group in Hall County in the 2020 Best of Hall Readers’ Choice Awards.
 Read more.